-Reevaluating Vulnerability: Is it Weakness?
+Reevaluating Vulnerability: Is it Weakness or Something Positive

-Posted by Dan George, ACC | December 22, 2021 | Comments (2)
+Posted by Dan George (USA) | December 22, 2021 | Comments (2)

 A successful senior leader, struggling in a new reporting relationship, turned to a peer for help.
 She voiced a desire to work with an external coach.
 The peer’s response was, “You don’t want to do that now.
 It will be seen as a sign of weakness.”
 I could hear disappointment in the senior leader’s voice as she recounted the interaction to me.
 Asking for help and working with a coach signaled weakness to her peer.